Huzaifa-Arif/PEEL/README.md

 # PEEL
-Code for CVPR 2024 PEEL (This Project is under Review)
+Code for ICML 2024 PEEL (This Project is under Review)